Shampoo at Home

-Hair coloring and highlights can be expensive and not everyone can afford to touch up their color every four to six weeks.
-Your budget, however, should never stand in the way of great hair.
-Stretch out your time in-between appointments by getting a gloss treatment to refresh your hair color.
+If you have colored hair, stretch out time between appointments by getting a gloss treatment to refresh your hair color.
 These services are typically not too pricey and can make a big difference in your hair-coloring schedule.
-To keep your dye job looking its best, also try using a mask formulated to enhance your color, like the Garnier Nutrisse Color Reviver 5-Min Hair Mask.
+To keep your dye job looking its best, you can also try using a mask formulated to enhance your color, like the Garnier Nutrisse Color Reviver 5-Min Hair Mask